Including Signed Languages in Natural Language Processing: Sign Language Lingusitics

 \paragraph{Phonology} Signs are composed of minimal units that combine manual features such as hand configuration, palm orientation, placement, contact, path movement, local movement, as well as non-manual features including eye aperture, head movement, and torso positioning\footnote{In this work, we focus on visual signed languages rather than tactile systems such as Pro-Tactile ASL which DeafBlind Americans sometimes prefer.} \cite{liddell1989american, johnson2011toward, brentari2011sign, sandler2012phonological}.
 In both signed and spoken languages, not all possible phonemes are realized, and inventories of two languages' phonemes/features may not overlap completely.
 Different languages are also subject to rules for the allowed combinations of features.

 \paragraph{Simultaneity} Though an ASL sign takes about twice as long to produce than an English word, the rates of transmission of information between the two languages are similar \cite{bellugi1972comparison}.
-One way signed languages compensate for the slower production rate of signs is through simultaneity: signed languages make full use of multiple visual cues to convey different information simultaneously.
+One way signed languages compensate for the slower production rate of signs is through simultaneity: signed languages make use of multiple visual cues to convey different information simultaneously\cite{sandler2012phonological}.
 For example, the signer may produce the sign for 'cup' on one hand while simultaneously pointing to the actual cup with the other to express ``that cup''.
 Similarly to tone in spoken languages, the face and torso can convey additional affective information \cite{liddell2003grammar,johnston2007australian}.
 Facial expressions can modify adjectives, adverbs, and verbs; a head shake can negate a phrase or sentence; eye direction can help indicate referents.

-\paragraph{Referencing} The signer can introduce referents in discourse by pointing to their actual locations in space or by assigning a region in the signing space to refer to non-present referents \cite{rathmann2011featural, schembri2018indicating}.
-Signers can then establish relations between referents using directional signs (i.e., verb signs that point to their referents) or embodying the referents using body shift or eye gaze \cite{dudis2004body, liddell1998gesture}.
+\paragraph{Referencing} The signer can introduce referents in discourse either by pointing to their actual locations in space, or by assigning a region in the signing space to a non-present referent and by pointing to this region to refer to it \cite{rathmann2011featural, schembri2018indicating}.
+Signers can also establish relations between referents grounded in signing space by using directional signs or embodying the referents using body shift or eye gaze \cite{dudis2004body, liddell1998gesture}.
+Spatial referencing also impacts morphology when the directionality of a verb depends on the location of the reference to its subject and/or object \cite{de2008pointing, fenlon2018modification}: for example, a directional verb can move from the location of its subject and ending at the location of its object.
 While the relation between referents and verbs in spoken language is more arbitrary, referent relations are usually grounded in signed languages.
 The visual space is heavily exploited to make referencing clear.

 Another way anaphoric entities are referenced in sign language is by using classifiers or depicting signs \cite{supalla1986classifier, wilcox2004rethinking, roy2011discourse} that help describe the characteristics of the referent.
 Classifiers are typically one-handed signs that do not have a particular location or movement assigned to them, or derive features from meaningful discourse \cite{liddell2003grammar}, so they can be used to convey how the referent relates to other entities, describe its movement, and give more details.
 For example, to tell about a car swerving and crashing, one might use the hand classifier for a vehicle, move it to indicate swerving, and crash it with another entity in space.